18F/data-federation-project/PreliminaryFindings.md

 # Data Federation - Preliminary Findings

 ## Overview
-After interviewing many teams and experts who perform data aggregation across complex organizational boundaries, it is clear there is a demand for better resources and tooling for these efforts.
-We recommend exploring the space further.

-## What is a "data federation"?
-We use the term data federation to refer to data aggregation efforts that cross organizational or institutional boundaries, such as when the federal government collects data from states, where states collect from municipalities, OMB collects data from agencies, etc. This type of data collection, in which the aggregator has limited authority over the owners of the data, is very common in government due to it's decentralized structure, and poses special challenges relative to the more common corporate authority structure.
+Federated data efforts- those in which a certain type of data is aggregated from many entities across organizational boundaries-- have a long history and increasingly important role in critical missions across government.
+Due to government's decentralized nature, government leaders seeking to collect data frequently do so from organizations they do not have direct control over-- for example, OMB collecting data from agencies, federal government from states, states from municipalities, etc..
+Special problems arise in these situations, since resources, capabilities, and incentives may vary wildly, yet there has been very little systemic support for these efforts.
+After speaking with leaders of nine such projects, and three additional experts, it is clear that such support is needed and would be welcomed by all levels of government.

+We recommend continuing on to a discovery phase, focusing on making capital investments in reusable tooling and processes that will benefit future federated data efforts.

 ## Why this matters
-Federated datasets are a critical part of government operation, yet there has never been a serious, systemic study of how to do it better.
-Government is in the data business, and much of that data gets transferred across organizational boundaries and assembling it requires careful coordination of many parties, yet there is very little note sharing about what works, what doesn't, who plays what roles, what resources are required, and how resources are best spent.

-We believe a thorough systemic study of this problem could yield solutions in the form of a playbook, technical toolkit, and recommendations for what sort of role the Federal government could play in supporting these efforts.
+Federated data efforts play an increasingly important role in laws, policies, and operations across many levels of government.
+When law makers on both sides of the aisles passed the DATA Act in 2014, it wasn't just innovative in its mission (to provide unprecedented transparency in government spending), but also in its methods, which required the creation of a machine readable data standard.
+The effort required coordination across federal agencies which varied wildly in technical capabilities, and was completed on time and well under budget in 2017.
+The federal open data policy, along with data.gov, provides a mechanism to streamline the cataloging and discovery of both open and closed data sets across the government.
+And Open311, a standard API for local government, has enabled an ecosystem of apps to develop around reporting problems such as potholes, streamlining the experience for citizens and cities alike.

+Federated data efforts are increasingly seen as an engine for transparency, economic growth, and accountability, yet collecting that data remains a challenge.
+Despite the fact that efforts of this sort are increasing in frequency, each new effort is still improvising solutions in terms of processes, tooling, and compliance infrastructure.
+It's time to take this problem seriously and invest in reusable tools and approaches that will streamline federated data efforts in the years to come.

 ## How we arrived at this conclusion
 We have performed 12 interviews so far with experts in these types of efforts, and will likely do a few more in the next couple weeks.
 We've spoken with:

 ### Projects
 - **Data.gov**: A catalog of metadata for most Federal datasets